Baryon and meson masses in the Nambu--Jona-Lasinio model: A Bayesian approach

 This enforces that our prior model population is always able to predict at least the existence of the correct spectrum for the mesons and baryons of interest.
 This ``stability condition'' imposes

-for the mesons and diquarks constituted of a quark and (anti)quark with flavors $f_1$ and $f_2$ \footnote{The $\eta^\prime$ meson is oftentimes found to be unstable within this model and violates Eq.~(\ref{stable}), as its mass remains quite large due to the U(1)$_A$ anomaly~\cite{Rehberg_su3}.
-We will therefore make an exception for this meson and compute its mass as the real part of the complex pole of the T-matrix.
+for the mesons and diquarks constituted of a quark and (anti)quark with flavors $f_1$ and $f_2$.
+For the baryons, the analog condition reads

+where $d$ and $q$ represent the diquark and quark that compose the baryon $B$.
+Both of these conditions ensure that the calculated bound state masses are found on the real axis \footnote{The $\eta^\prime$ meson is oftentimes found to be unstable within this model and violates Eq.~(\ref{stable}), as its mass remains quite large due to the U(1)$_A$ anomaly~\cite{Rehberg_su3}.
+We will therefore make an exception for this meson and compute its mass as the real part of the complex pole of the $T$-matrix.
 The associated width is an artifact due to the lack of confinement in the NJL model.}.
-For the baryons, the analogue condition reads

-where $d$ and $q$ denote the diquark and quark that compose the baryon $B$.
-Note that if a baryon state is constructed as a superposition of several quark-diquark states, we enforce this inequality for all the quark-diquark pairs involved.
+Note that if a baryon state is constructed as a superposition of several quark-diquark states, we enforce the inequality (\ref{baryonstab}) for all the quark-diquark pairs involved.